opfesoft/sol-docs/db/world/smart_scripts.md

 </p></td>
 <td><p><br />
 </p></td>
-<td>If value 0 is used the NPC flags are reset to the value specified in the creature template</td>
+<td>Add NPC flags to the existing value.
+If value 0 is used the NPC flags are reset to the value specified in the creature template.
+The NPC flags are reset automatically on respawn.</td>
 </tr>
 <tr>
 <td><p>SMART_ACTION_REMOVE_NPC_FLAG</p></td>